 Specify any other optional settings that you’d like to apply.
 We’ll skip these in our example, but some options include –

 - Add additional columns to your exported file.
-By default, only user_id will be included, but we could add, for example, predicted conversion probabilities to further segment our users.
+By default, only user_id will be included, but we could add other columns in order to further segment our users.
+For example, we could include each user’s predicted conversion probability, and/or its percentile relative to all predicted conversion probabilities (note that ties are broken randomly so that no two users have the same percentile).

-- Include personalized item recommendations for each exported user_id.
+- Include personalized content or product recommendations for each exported user_id.
 This would allow us not only to target the right users, but also to personalize the email we send to each.
+Note that this option is only available if you are sending a separate items feed in addition to your events data.

 Step 5 – Save and export